 "There's no one out back, sir," the old man said.

-"Where would they be then?" he snapped, his voice filled with anger.
+"Where would they be then?"
+Roy snapped, his voice filled with anger.

-"If they aren't here then most likely they are at the Rockbells," he replied.
+"If they aren't here then most likely they are at the Rockbells," the old man replied.

-"I see," Roy replied, his voice calming quickly.
+"I see," Roy said, his voice calming quickly.
 "Please wait for us at the wagon."
 The soldier nodded, saluted, and left the house.

 "These are blood stains sir.
 Do you think they..."
 She knew she didn't need to finish that sentence.
 Inwardly she hoped Roy had another explanation for all the chaos that surrounded them.

 'Yes, they performed a human transmutation; forbidden alchemy," he stated.